 Just make sure you check the depth and verify it’s clear before jumping.

-The first secret spot at Finca el Paraiso is where the hot springs originate in this amazing Guatemala waterfall.
+The first secret spot at Finca el Paraiso is where the hot springs originate in this amazing waterfall.

 There is spa quality mud to the right that is perfect for a facial or whole body skin treatment.